From battling depression to year-end No.1: the re-birth of Ashleigh Barty

 But after 18 months playing cricket, Barty returned to tennis and has not looked back.

-On 8th June 2019 she took the French Open crown at Roland Garros, her first Grand Slam singles title, to move up to number two in the world.
+In June she took the French Open crown at Roland Garros, her first Grand Slam singles title, before moving up to number one in the world.

 Barty's success in Paris came less than a year after she claimed a first senior doubles Slam, and a first WTA Premier title.